pablobfonseca/pablobfonseca.github.io/_posts/2016-08-22-make-non-activerecord-renderable.md

   - rails
 ---

-In order to render a new partial without being an "Rails" object we can rewrite the method `to_patial_path` to do so:
+In order to render a new partial without being a "Rails" object we can rewrite the method `to_partial_path` to do so:

 ```ruby
 class Timeline